kristenbasson/Honours-year-project-Transcribing-isiXhosa-SABC-broadcast-news-using-CMUSphinx/README.md

 The models folder contains all the models needed for Sphinx4 and Pocketsphinx to work.

 I have not added my code I used for the experiments or segmentation and preprocessing of data only the scripts to transcribe isiXhosa speech.
+From my experiments it was clear that both Sphinx4 and Pocketsphinx for my models only works on seen data and cannot generalise for unseen data.
+Therefore this code will work on all the words present in the dictionary but not on words that aren't present.